How to build a comprehensive B2B content marketing strategy

 At the outset, this may seem like a simple process involving content creation and distribution.
 However, there is a lot more to it than what catches the eye in the first impression.

-For instance, digging into what pain points plague your audience’s life, which content format catches their attention best, and where they read content are some questions that you’ll need to answer.
+For instance, digging into what pain points plague your audience’s life, which content format catches their attention best, and where they read content are some questions you’ll need to answer.

 Considering the amount of work that goes into the process, effective content marketing delivers significantly.
-Here is how:

 Put simply, people come to you with a list of problems, needs, and preconceptions.
-Unlike, the B2C target audience, this audience does not easily fall for a flash sale.
+Unlike the B2C target audience, this audience does not easily fall for a flash sale.
 So, an effective B2B content marketing strategy gains trust and convinces by solving problems.

 Therefore, it all boils down to mapping out your audience’s pain points, questions, and where they are in their buyer’s journey so that you can create content to address all their issues.

 Therefore, make sure that your marketing goals align with your business goals.
-To give you an idea of the possible goals you can work around, here’s a chart from the Content Marketing Institute:
+To give you an idea of the possible goals you can work around, here’s a chart from the Content marketing institute:

 B2B content marketing - ContentStudio